Accelerated MS Program

 Dual degree applicants should have an overall GPA of 3.5 or higher, no C grades in mathematics courses and more A than B grades in mathematics courses.
 No math/stat course taken while dual-enrolled and with grade less than B may be counted towards the graduate degree.
 Dual degree students must take at least one graduate level course that can be counted towards the graduate degree in each semester in which they are dual enrolled.
 Failure to do so may result in removal from the program.
-After completing the BA/BS degree, dual degree students become regular graduate students.
+After completing the AB/BS degree, dual degree students become regular graduate students.

 Application for the accelerated degree includes applying to the graduate program, as an accelerated degree student, and is usually submitted in the Spring semester of the junior year and adhering to the usual application deadline.
 Interested students should contact the Director of Undergraduate Studies early in their junior year and should also discuss their plans with their undergraduate advisor.